semgrep/semgrep-rules/README.md

 The two most popular rulesets are:
 * `semgrep --config=p/ci` to find logic bugs, and high-confidence security vulnerabilities; recommended for CI
-* `semgrep --config=p/security-audit` to find security audit points; noisy, not recommended for CI
+* `semgrep --config=p/security-audit` to find security audit points; noisy, recommended for manual scans but not CI

 If you are determined to drink from the firehose, you can also pull directly from the registry by specifying `r/<foldername.subfolder.etc>`.
 So to run all the Python Flask rules specify:
 `semgrep --config=r/python.flask`